Synchronization with prescribed transient behavior: Heterogeneous multi-agent systems under funnel coupling Extended arXiv version: Introduction

 \subsection{Synchronization of multi-agent systems}

 During the last decade, synchronization and collective behavior of a multi-agent system have attracted increasing attention because of numerous applications in diverse areas, e.g., biology, physics, and engineering.
-An initial study was about identical multi-agents \citep{olfati2004consensus,moreau2004stability,Ren05,seo2009consensus}, but the interest soon transferred to the heterogeneous case because, uncertainty, disturbance, and noise are prevalent in practice.
-Therefore, it is a natural follow-up to study synchronization of a heterogeneous multi-agent system.
-Earlier results in this direction such as \citep{wieland2013synchronous} have found that for synchronization to happen in a heterogeneous network, each agent must contain a common internal model that is the same for all the agents.
-However, recalling that heterogeneity can be given, for instance, by noise, the assumption that a common internal model exists may be too ideal, and approximate (practical) synchronization has been studied as an alternative \citep{montenbruck2015practical, ha2015practical}.
-We want to note that it is only recent that some attempts are made to analyze the emergent collective behavior of heterogeneous multi-agent systems that achieve approximate synchronization \citep{kim2016robustness, panteley2017synchronization, jglee18automatica}.
+Initial studies focused on identical multi-agents \citep{olfati2004consensus,moreau2004stability,Ren05,seo2009consensus}, but the interest soon transferred to the heterogeneous case motivated by the fact that uncertainty, disturbance, and noise are prevalent in practice.
+Earlier results in this direction such as \citep{wieland2013synchronous} have found that for synchronization to happen in a heterogeneous network, each agent must contain a common internal model.
+However, recalling that heterogeneity may arise by noises or parameter perturbations, the assumption of common internal model may be too ideal, and approximate (practical) synchronization has been studied as an alternative \citep{montenbruck2015practical, ha2015practical}.
+We want to note that only recently the emergence of collective behavior for heterogeneous multi-agent systems that achieve approximate synchronization is discussed, and some attempts are made to analyze this behavior \citep{kim2016robustness,panteley2017synchronization,jglee18automatica}.

 In this respect, a number of papers have considered the construction of a local controller to achieve arbitrary precision approximate synchronization (or asymptotic synchronization) for heterogeneous multi-agent systems.
 In particular, output regulation theory, backstepping method, high-gain observer, adaptive control, and optimal control have been utilized.
-Meanwhile, to the best of our knowledge, these works either have a common internal model assumption~\citep{de2012internal,isidori2014robust,modares2017optimal,casadei2017multipattern}, use sufficiently small (or large) parameters which depend on the global information such as the network topology~\citep{su2014cooperative,montenbruck2015practical,zhang2016almost,kim2016robustness,panteley2017synchronization}, need additional communication channel~\citep{lee2018practical,su2019semi}, or assume individual stability in the broad sense such as output feedback passivity~\citep{delellis2015convergence}.
+Meanwhile, to the best of our knowledge, these works either have a common internal model assumption~\citep{de2012internal,isidori2014robust,modares2017optimal,casadei2017multipattern}, use sufficiently small (or large) parameters which depend on the global information such as the network topology~\citep{su2014cooperative,montenbruck2015practical,zhang2016almost,kim2016robustness,panteley2017synchronization}, need additional communication channels~\citep{lee2018practical,su2019semi}, or assume individual stability in the broad sense such as passivity~\citep{Arca07,delellis2015convergence}.